gofynd/fdk-client-swift/documentation/application/CATALOG.md

 #### getProductSizesBySlug
-Get the sizes of a product
+Retrieves available sizes for a product by slug.